 Fun Fact: Did you know you can book an online tour and say hello?
 We understand you might be far away, and still want to view the location before making a decision.
-So plan a free viewing with one of our staff members who will give you a one on one video call tour of the hotel, reserve a time at
+So plan a free viewing with one of our staff members who will give you a one on one video call tour of the hotel, reserve a time at thesocialhub.co/semester-tours

-T&Cs: Booking a room with us is subject to our Terms & Conditions & House Rules.
-Please read those carefully before booking. thesocialbub co/terms-conditions
+\T&Cs: Booking a room with us is subject to our Terms & Conditions & House Rules.
+Please read those carefully before booking.
+You may find them here: thesocialhub.co/terms-conditions